Florida DUI Laws and Conviction Penalties

-What is considered “driving under the influence” (DUI) in Florida and the consequences of a conviction.
+What is considered DUI in Florida and the consequences of a conviction.

 A driver who is deprived of full possession of normal faculties will be considered under the influence.
-However, any driver with a BAC of .08% or greater is guilty of a "per se" DUI.
+However, any driver with a BAC of .08% or greater is guilty of a "per se" DUI, whether or not they're deprived of their normal faculties.
+(Fla.
+Stat. § 316.193 (2025).)

-The penalties for a Florida DUI are set by statute, governed by the number of prior DUI convictions and the circumstances of the incident.
+The penalties for a Florida DUI are set by statute and are governed by the number of prior DUI convictions and the circumstances of the incident.
 The judge is permitted to assign jail, fines, and license revocation within the following parameters.
+Below are the penalties for misdemeanor DUIs, but beware that some third offenses are felonies (discussed below) and that aggravating factors (like a high BAC or a minor passenger) can increase the misdemeanor penalties below.

 1st Offense